huhn511/remote-pr-test/README.md

 # remote-pr-test

-Test to create a PR in a external repostiorey
+Test to create a PR in a external repository.